donovanglover/nix-config/help/gpg.md

 **Never** delete your expired or revoked subkeys.
 This makes it impossible to decrypt files encrypted with the old subkey. **Only** delete expired or revoked keys from other users to clean your keyring.

+Remember to extend your expiration dates.
+This shows that the key is still active and being used by its holder.
+A key with no expiration date is not trustworthy.

+You should have a separate subkey for e.g. signing an email message and signing another key.
+This helps separate the two keys in case one gets compromised.

 ## Signing Things

 A GPG signature is used to cerify and timestamp documents and other files.
 If the file is modified, verification of the signature will fail.